MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-how-to.md

 # Custom metrics calculation methods

-Use this article if you're already familiar with the basic functionality of the Process Mining desktop app and understand the basics of process mining.
+Use this article if you're already familiar with the basic functionality of Power Automate Process Mining and understand the basics of process mining.
 It offers a methodical introduction to the calculation methods after which you'll be able to define the desired calculation scope.

-## Metrics in the Process Mining desktop app
+## Metrics in Power Automate Process Mining

 The Process Mining desktop app offers a wide set of predefined standard metrics (for example, number of events, number of cases, average duration of cases, number of variants, and more).
 These metrics might be separated in two basic groups: ​